tylerstillwater/graceful/README.md

 the server is stopped, allowing your execution to proceed.
 Multiple goroutines can block on this channel at the same time and all will be signalled when stopping is complete.

+### Important things to note when setting `timeout` to 0:

+If you set the `timeout` to `0`, it waits for all connections to the server to disconnect before shutting down.
+This means that even though requests over a connection have finished, it is possible for the client to hold the connection open and block the server from shutting down indefinitely.

+This is especially evident when graceful is used to run HTTP/2 servers.
+Clients like Chrome and Firefox have been observed to hold onto the open connection indefinitely over HTTP/2, preventing the server from shutting down.
+In addition, there is also the risk of malicious clients holding and keeping the connection alive.

+It is understandable that sometimes, you might want to wait for the client indefinitely because they might be uploading large files.
+In these type of cases, it is recommended that you set a reasonable timeout to kill the connection, and have the client perform resumable uploads.
+For example, the client can divide the file into chunks and reupload chunks that were in transit when the connection was terminated.

 ## Contributing

 If you would like to contribute, please: